 We hope you will re-register for ICAR 2021-Seattle when we reopen the registration site late this year or early 2021.
 We will notify the community through our various outreach mechanisms when this occurs.
-Invited Plenary and Keynote Speakers Members of NAASC will reach out to you in the coming days to discuss whether you are able to participate as an invited speaker at ICAR 2021- Seattle (June 21-25, 2021).
+Invited Plenary and Keynote Speakers Members of NAASC will reach out to you in the coming days to discuss whether you are able to participate as an invited speaker at ICAR 2021- VIRTUAL.
 Community Mini-symposia and Workshops ICAR organizers will reach out to the ORGANIZERS of each session (mini-symposia and workshops) in the coming days to discuss whether they will organize their session at ICAR 2021- Seattle.
 Budget offers may be reduced as we will lose some existing funds due to grant expiration.
 We will ask each organizer to communicate with their program participants.

 For example, if the organizer is unable to commit to the program in 2021, they will be instructed to communicate this cancellation to all session speakers in a timely manner.

 Alternatively, if the organizer can commit to ICAR 2021, they will be instructed to communicate this to session speakers and confirm with each whether they also want to remain part of the program.

 In the event that an organizer is unable to lead their session at ICAR 2021, they may attempt to find a replacement organizer.
 Replacements must be communicated to, and confirmed by, ICAR organizers.